nickkunz/treeforestboost/README.md

 ## Data Splitting

 Now that we have clean data, we split it into training and test sets.
 This allows us to compare and assess our results from Classification Trees, Random Forest, and Boosting.
 A prior step before we move forward with splitting our data into a training and test set, is specifying a random number with the function 'set.seed( )'.
 This allows our results to be reproducible for further analysis.
-After we begin at an established random number, we conduct splitting by calling the function 'sample( )'. <br><br>
+After we begin at an established random number, we conduct splitting by calling the function 'sample( )'.

 ```{r}
 ## random number